-The Internal filter numeric scaling is set to compensate for the internal gain within the filter in order to prevent numeric overflow.
+The internal filter numeric scaling is set to compensate for the internal gain within the filter to prevent numeric overflow.
 The higher the internal gain (Q factor), the lower the numeric scaling value required.
-For a narrow band pass filter (high Q)this should be set to around 5, for a wide band pass filter this should be set to around 7.
-The value used is best determined by experimentation, by looking for non linearity in the filter output value as a function of input signal frequency and level.
+For a narrow bandpass filter (high Q) this should be set to around 5; for a wide bandpass filter this should be set to around 7.
+The value used is best determined by experimentation, by looking for non-linearity in the filter output value as a function of input signal frequency and level.

-The Minimum in-band energy is squared by the CT8021 and used to compare against the in-band filter energy.
+The minimum in-band energy is squared by the CT8022, and used for comparison with the in-band filter energy.

-The in-band to broad-band ratio parameter is used to create a scaling ratio by dividing by 32 and using the resulting fractional multiplier to scale the broad-band energy for comparison with the in-band energy.
+The in-band to broadband ratio parameter is used to create a scaling ratio by dividing by 32 and using the resulting fractional multiplier to scale the broadband energy for comparison with the in-band energy.

 The final parameter is split into two parts.
-The ms 12-bits create an AND mask to control how many History Register bits are counted.
-The ls 4 bits provide the bit count threshold 0-15 for counting the "1" bits in the History Register.
+These 12-bits create an AND mask to control how many History Register bits are counted.
+The least significant 4 bits provide the bit count threshold 0-15 for counting the "1" bits in the History Register.

 The filter coefficients themselves have to be created using special Digital Filter Design Software.
 This software is available from a number of sources specializing in DSP design software.
 Filter design packages vary in the nomenclature used to label the A and B parameters as well the sign value +/- of the constants.
-The best approach to take when designing a new filter, is to first create a design for the 300-640 Hz filter defined above.
-The filter coefficients generated can usually be approximately compared against the example above to determine if any of the parameters need to be re-ordered or have their sign +/-inverted.
+The best approach to take when designing a new filter is to first create a design for the 300-640Hz filter defined above.
+The filter coefficients generated can usually be approximately compared against the sample given above to determine if any of the parameters need to be re-ordered or have their sign +/- inverted.

-The example filter above (300-640 Hz) was designed with the following parameters:
+The sample filter above (300-640 Hz) was designed with the following parameters: